open-sdg/open-sdg/docs/metadata-format.md

 * `graph_title` - the title that displays above the graph/chart.
 This can be simple text (or a translation key) if you would like the chart title to be the same for all units of measurement.
 Examples:
     * My graph title for 1.1.1
     * my_translations.1-1-1-graph_title

-    <br>However if you would like the chart title to depend on the user-selected unit of measurement, then you can use a more complex structure:
+* `graph_titles` - However if you would like the chart title to depend on the user-selected unit of measurement, then you can use `graph_titles` (*plural*) with a more complex structure:

-        graph_title:
+        graph_titles:
           - unit: Percent
             title: My title for percentages
           - unit: Total